 include the Cache-Control HTTP header, which indicates the period for which you can cache

 ensure your application always caches results for at least the amount of time specified

-in this header, but no more than the maximum time specified in the Google Maps APIs Terms of Service.
+in this header, but no more than the maximum time specified in the Google Maps Platform Terms of Service.

 You can implement caching using web proxies, most of which perform this function out of the box.
 Or, you can use your own web proxy implementation.
 Note that some HTTP client libraries also cache HTTP responses.